iOS Programming: The Big Nerd Ranch Guide – 7th Edition Launches!

 - We have another four-hour workshop happening on July 21 discussing how to architect asynchronous code.
 Handling asynchronous code can be challenging and is a common source of bugs, and so it is important to have a strong understanding of these ideas.

 - And as always, we’re excited to see what Apple has in store for us at WWDC this June.
-We’ll be working on course updates and likely hosting more virtual workshop as a result of their announcements.
+We’ll be working on updating our iOS development course and likely hosting more virtual workshop as a result of their announcements.

 Keep an eye on our social media for more information!